Zzh-tju/ZoneEval/tutorials/implementation.md

 SP = 0.36 * ZP[0,:] + 0.28 * ZP[1,:] + 0.2 * ZP[2,:] + 0.12 * ZP[3,:] + 0.04 * ZP[4,:]
 ```

+We expect the detector to perform uniformly and well in all zones.

 #### OK, let's have fun with zone evaluation.

 ## Implementation of SELA